opentimestamps/logo/README.md

 # License
 opentimestamps-logo is licensed under a
-Creative Commons Attribution 4.0 International License.
+Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)

 You should have received a copy of the license along with this work.
-If not, see <http://creativecommons.org/licenses/by/4.0/>.
+If not, see <https://creativecommons.org/licenses/by-sa/4.0/>.